FrancisRussell/zoog/README.md

   normalization value if not.

 If neither the `R128_ALBUM_GAIN` or `R128_TRACK_GAIN` tags are found in the input file, Zoog will not modify the file.

+## Disclaimer

+Please see LICENSE.
+Unless you have a source you can easily reconstruct your Opus files from, the author recommends making a backup of any files you intend to modify first, and running `opusinfo` afterwards on any processed files.